Mike Winkelmann

-Michael Joseph Winkelmann (born 20 June 1981), known professionally as Beeple, is an American digital artist, graphic designer, and animator known for selling NFTs.
-In his art, he uses various mediums to create comical, phantasmagoric works that make political and social commentary while using pop culture figures as references.
-British auction house Christie's has called him "A visionary digital artist at the forefront of NFTs".
+Michael Joseph Winkelmann (born June 20, 1981), known professionally as Beeple, is an American digital artist, graphic designer, and animator known for selling NFTs.
+In his art, he uses various media to create comical, phantasmagoric works which make political and social commentary while using pop culture figures as references.
+British auction house Christie's said he is, "A visionary digital artist at the forefront of NFTs".
 Beeple was introduced to NFTs in October 2020 and credits Pak for providing his first "primer" on selling NFTs.
 The NFT associated with Everydays: the First 5000 Days, a collage of images from his "Everydays" series, was sold on March 12, 2021, for $69 million in cryptocurrency to an investor in NFTs.
 It is the first purely non-fungible token to be sold by Christie's.
 The auction house had previously sold Block 21, an NFT with accompanying physical painting for approximately $130,000 in October 2020.

-Early life
+Education

-Winkelmann was born on 20 June 1981.
+Winkelmann was born on June 20, 1981.
 He grew up in North Fond du Lac, Wisconsin.
-His father worked as an electrical engineer, and his mother worked at a senior center.
-Winkelmann graduated from Purdue University in 2003 majoring in computer science.
+His father worked as an electrical engineer and his mother worked at a senior center.
+Mike graduated from Purdue University in 2003 majoring in computer science.

 Art career

 "Everydays"

-Winkelmann started "Everydays", which involved creating a piece of art every day, on May 1, 2007.
-This project is ongoing and has spanned more than 5,000 consecutive days of digital art creation.
-Winkelmann has discussed completing a piece of art even on days when it was inconvenient, like on his wedding day and the day of his children's births.

-The project was inspired by Tom Judd, who did a drawing every day for a year.
+Mike Winkelmann began "Everydays", which involved creating a piece of art every day, on May 1, 2007.
+The project is ongoing and spans more than 5,000 consecutive days of digital art creation.
+He has discussed completing a piece of art even on days when it was inconvenient, like on his wedding day and the dates of his children's births.
+The project was inspired by Tom Judd, who drew every day for a year.
 Winkelmann thought it was a beneficial way to sharpen his drawing skills.
-In the following years, he focused on one skill or medium per year, including Adobe Illustrator in 2012 and Cinema 4D in 2015.
+In subsequent years, he focused on one skill or medium per year, including Adobe Illustrator in 2012 and Cinema 4D in 2015.
 Winkelmann's works often depict dystopian futures.
-Frequently, he uses recognizable figures from popular culture or politics to satirize current events.
+Frequently he uses recognizable figures from popular culture or politics to satirize current events.
 Some of Winkelmann's works were incorporated into Louis Vuitton's Spring/Summer 2019 ready-to-wear collection.

+Louis Vuitton

+In 2019, Beeple’s Everydays was featured in Louis Vuitton’s Spring/Summer 2019 Ready-To-Wear collection.
+Nine Everydays were featured in the collection which was revealed during Paris Fashion Week at the Louvre.
+When asked by School of Motion how he thought the everyday was going to be displayed, Beeple said,“I actually thought they might not end up using them at all.
+So when my wife and I went to the show at the Louvre, which was just an insane experience, we half expected to not see my work at all.
+But then a model came out wearing one of my Everyday on her shirt...
+‘Oh My God!’
+It was crazy surreal.
+One model after the next came out wearing something I’d made.”